Chemistry Tercentenary International Masters Scholarships

-The School of Chemistry will offer up to three scholarships for students starting a full-time MSc programme in the 2017-2018 academic session.
+The School of Chemistry will offer one scholarship for students starting a full-time MSc programme in the 2020-2021 academic session.

-Each scholarship will have a value of £3,000 and will be deducted from your tuition fees and will be tenable for one academic session.
-These awards cannot be held concurrently with fully-funded scholarships.
-They can, however, be combined with other partial funding.
+The scholarship will have a value of £30,300 and will cover your tuition fees and will be tenable for one academic session.
+This award cannot be held concurrently with fully-funded scholarships.
+It can, however, be combined with other partial funding.

-The scholarships are offered to applicants who are liable for the overseas rate of tuition fees and starting a full-time MSc programme in the School of Chemistry in September 2017 on either the:
+The scholarship is offered to applicants who are liable for the overseas rate of tuition fees and starting a full-time MSc programme in the School of Chemistry in September 2020 on either the:

 The studentships will be awarded on the basis of academic merit with candidates requiring the equivalent of a first-class honours degree or upper second-class honours degree from a recognised university or institution.
 Non-native English Language speakers must meet the University entry requirements of IELTS 6.5 or equivalent.

 Information on how to apply will follow shortly.
 Application for the scholarships will be via your EUCLID application portal and you must be a current offer holder to be eligible.
 The deadline for applications is 1 May 2020.

 The School Scholarships Allocation Committee will meet in May 2020 to select the studentship holders.
 The winners will be announced thereafter.